The gig economy has made it easier than ever for anyone to earn extra cash on the side with minimal effort.

 Full-service shoppers can earn between $7 and $10 per batch, not including tips or a flat delivery fee.

-In-store shoppers earn a minimum wage level hourly rate, averaged at $18 an hour, with the potential for bonuses during high-demand periods.
+In-store shoppers earn a minimum wage level hourly rate, averaging $18 an hour, with the potential for bonuses during high-demand periods.

 Remember that the hourly wage can fluctuate based on customer demand and other factors.